raspereza/IPcorrectionsRun3/FakeFactors/README.md

 * `wj` : fake factors for W+Jets process.
 Derived in data sideband: opposite-sign leptons, mT > 70 GeV, special BDT > 0.2 and n_bjets==0.
 * `mc_wj` : fake factors for W+Jets procces derived from MC in the same sideband region as `wj`.
 Used for validation tests.
 * `mc_top` : fake factors for top-pair events derived from MC in the signal region.
-* `ss_antiiso` : fake factors to study extrapolation uncertainties from same-sign to opposit-sign region in the QCD fake factors.
+* `ss_antiiso` : fake factors to study extrapolation uncertainties from same-sign to opposite-sign region in the QCD fake factors.
 Derived in the same-sign region with antiisolated muon: 1.5<iso(mu)<0.5
-* `os_antiiso` : fake factors to study extrapolation uncertainties from same-sign to opposit-sign region in the QCD fake factors.
-Derived in the oppostie-sign region with antiisolated muon: 1.5<iso(mu)<0.5
+* `os_antiiso` : fake factors to study extrapolation uncertainties from same-sign to opposite-sign region in the QCD fake factors.
+Derived in the opposite-sign region with antiisolated muon: 1.5<iso(mu)<0.5

 The dependence of fake factors on the tau candidate pT is stored in the form of TF1 objects in the ROOT files located in the folder [`IPcorrectionsRun3/FakeFactors/data`](https://github.com/raspereza/IPcorrectionsRun3/tree/main/FakeFactors/data).